ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus-520.md

 ### Prerequisites

-* None
+* CC 315 - Data Structures & Algorithms II
+* CC 410 - Advanced Programming (Prerequisite or Concurrent Enrollment)
+* Optional: MATH 312 - Finite Applications of Mathematics or MATH 510 - Discrete Mathematics

 ### Course Overview

-An overview of the history of computers and programming.
-Famous historical figures and their impact in modern computing.
-Introduction to major topics in computer science such as artificial intelligence, high performance computing, cryptography, big data, cyber security, robotics, and more.
-Brief experience with computer programming concepts.
+Introduction to concepts and techniques in database management.
+Overview of relational databases, NoSQL databases, and related topics.
+Database programming and use of databases in applications.
+Theory and architecture of database management systems (DBMS).

 ### Course Description

-This course serves as a primary introduction to modern computing and programming by reviewing historical figures and events and the impact they had on modern technology.
-Students are exposed to a variety of topics in computer science, and gain hands-on experience with some of these topics through the use of some basic programming skills.
-The goal of this course is to show students the wider world of computing and technology beyond programming, building a broad foundation for later courses to build upon.
+The purpose of this course is to introduce concepts, approaches, and techniques in database management.
+This includes exploring the representation of information as data, data storage techniques, foundations of data models, data retrieval, database design, transaction management, integrity and security.

+### Course Objectives

+* Introduce the SQL language: queries, relations, database modifications, constraints, triggers, transactions, and views.
+* Introduce NoSQL language and its philosophy compared to SQL.
+* Introduce the basics DBMS design theory: entity relationship model, functional dependencies, and normalization.
+* Study databases in a programming environment and the approaches of utilizing databases in applications.
+* Provide an overview of the architecture of a database system, and discuss efficient storage of data, execution of queries, and query optimization.
+* Explore databases through practical database applications developed as class projects.
+* Turn students into much better SQL developers than the average.

 ### Major Course Topics

-* The history of computer science and early computing machines
-* The basics of binary representation, Boolean logic, data encoding, encryption, and error checking
+* SQL Language
+* NoSQL & its relation to SQL
-* Computational thinking, programming, and algorithm design
+* DBMS design theory
-* The history and technology behind the internet and how it affects our world
-* Computer science areas such as artificial intelligence, human-computer interaction, high performance computing, data science, robotics, and more
-* Cybersecurity in a modern, interconnected world
-* Other disciplines related to computer science
-* Experience with basic programming concepts
+* Programming with databases
+* Database system architecture
+* Database efficiency
+* Practical applications of databases

 ###  Course Structure

-These courses are being taught 100% online, and each module is self-paced.
+This course is being taught 100% online, and each module is self-paced.
 There may be some bumps in the road as we refine the overall course structure.
 Students will work at their own pace through a set of modules, with approximately one module being due each week.
-Material will be provided in the form of recorded videos, online tutorials, links to online resources, and discussion prompts.
-Each module will include a coding project or assignment, many of which will be graded automatically through Codio.
-Assignments may also include portions which will be graded manually via Canvas or other tools.
+Material will be provided in the form of recorded videos, links to online resources, and discussion prompts.
+Each module will include a hands-on lab assignment, which will be graded interactively by the instructor.
+Assignments may also include written portions or presentations, which will be submitted online.

 ### Grading

-In theory, each student begins the course with an A. As you submit work, you can either maintain your A (for good work) or chip away at it (for less adequate or incomplete work).
-In practice, each student starts with 0 points in the gradebook and works upward toward a final point total earned out of the possible number of points.
-In this course, each assignment constitutes a portion of the final grade, as detailed below:

-* 60% Lectures and Quizzes
-* 40% Programming Projects

-Up to 5% of the total grade in the class is available as extra credit.
-See the **Extra Credit - Bug Bounty** & **Extra Credit - Helping Hands** assignments for details.
+Students will be evaluated based on exams, homework assignments, and a term project.
+Students are highly encouraged to participate in class discussion on topics covered in lecture and projects.
+Assignments are due by 11:59pm on the due date (generally, a week after they are assigned, unless otherwise noted).
+The specific grading scheme is shown below:

+* 20% - Homework Assignments
+* 35% - Exams
+* 20% - Final Exam
+* 25% - Final Project

 Letter grades will be assigned following the standard scale: